Annor-Gyimah/OmniPull/README.md

 5. Open a Pull Request

 ## 📄 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPLV3 License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author
 Emmanuel Gyimah Annor